sethlopezme/generator-tmpww/README.md

 When using Bower, your components will be installed in the `dev/components` directory.

 #### Installed Dependencies
-Bower will automatically install some dependencies for you and they're already included in the index.html file.
+Bower will automatically install some dependencies for you.
+Some are already included in the index.html file.

-* Eric Meyers' CSS Reset
 * HTML5 Shiv
 * jQuery
+* tmpww-tokens

 During installation, Yo will ask you which version of jQuery you would like to install.
-The default is `jQuery#1.4.2`.
+The default is `jQuery#1.4.2`, but feel free to type any 3-point version or `latest`.

 ### Grunt
 Yeoman will automatically set up Grunt to do the following:

+* Tokenize your HTML files
 * Compile your SASS
 * Run CSSComb and Autoprefixer on your CSS files
 * Serve your files locally at `localhost:9000`